FrontEndFoxes/curriculum/workshop/minis/mini7.md

 },
 ```

-Add the methods to the `mapActions`:
+Now add these new methods to the `mapActions` array in `/views/Home.vue`:

 ```js
 ...mapActions([